wbschiller/cpp-ref/README.md

 In the second category of Finite State Machine, the states and transitons occur repeatedly (consider a transmission shifting between gears).
 This design pattern is a nice fit for the Finite State Machine.

 As a related note, some languages like Rust, provide a preferred approach for handling asynchronous operation.
 For instance, the Rust Tokio Crate provides a runtime that supports async operations and allows for tasks that look to be blocking but are actually receiving async feedback.
 The result is that much of the complexity falls out.

+### Configuration Pattern
+The configuration utility [src/util/cfg/cfg.hpp](src/util/cfg/cfg.hpp) library is more of a reference implementation than a design pattern.
+This includes features that are commonly needed in a configuration system.
+The goal of this reference design is to create a simple design that separates the responsibilities into separate components.